 Visits from authorities such as the Police and Fire Service help reinforce this message.

 At Morley Victoria our pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make informed choices, through a safe environment and an empowering education.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our e-Safety and PSHCE lessons.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our Online Safety and PSHCE lessons.
 Our children are encouraged to give their opinions and share these ideas with due regard for the feelings of others.
 As part of our PSHCE curriculum we place a huge emphasis on the social and emotional learning of our children and feel we send them off to high school as well-rounded individuals.
 We celebrate achievements both in and out of school in assemblies, through certificates and on ‘praise pad’ notes home.
 All of the children have access to the Family Liaison Officer or the Emotional Health and Wellbeing Manager when necessary.
 This helps the children access support in a confidential and supportive way.

 Mutual respect is at the heart of our values.
 Children learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect.

 Tolerance of those of different Faiths and Beliefs